dragthor/dragthor.github.com/devices.md

 permalink: /devices/
 description: "Current list of devices that I use to develop and test software.
 And for personal and professional enrichment."
 ---
+## Primary
-Lenovo Ideapad 710S (main machine, Windows 10 with Linux subsystem)
+Lenovo Ideapad 710S (main machine, Windows 10, Intel i7, SSD)

-BLU R1 HD Android 6 phone (zero games, but lots of audio books and podcasts)
+BLU R1 HD Android 6 phone (zero games, lots of audio books and podcasts)

+Amazon Echo Dot (heavy metal, music without words, and [body pump](https://www.lesmills.com/workouts/fitness-classes/bodypump/) tracks for coding)

+## Secondary
-Amazon Kindle (cracked screen, my kids dropped it a couple of times)
+Amazon Kindle Fire (cracked screen, my kids dropped it a couple of times)

-Amazon Kindle Fire (loaded with 80% software books, 18% self-improvement, and 2% fiction)
+Amazon Kindle (loaded with 80% software books, 18% self-improvement, and 2% fiction)

-Amazon Echo Dot (heavy metal, music witout words, and [body pump](https://www.lesmills.com/workouts/fitness-classes/bodypump/) tracks for coding)

 Hisense Chromebook (touchpad does not work due to spilled milk (kids again))